pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 ```

 __places__\
-This integer property specifies the number of decimal places that should be used for diaplaying tank data from sources selected by __path__.
+This integer property specifies the number of decimal places that should be used for displaying tank data from sources selected by __path__.

 Example: display tank data with no decimal part.
 ```